temmyscope/router/readme.md

 $router->run();
 ```

-#### Example use Case of PSR-7 Request-Response Handlers In an Applicatiion making use Symfony/http-foundation
+#### Example use Case of PSR-7 Request-Response Handlers In an Applicatiion making use of Symfony/http-foundation

+***Note: Not all use of PSR-7 compliants Request & Response handlers are this stressful.<br>
+This example is given as it might be the most complicated scenario use case.***

 ```php
 use Seven\Router\Router;